The Jam: Setting Sons and Sound Affects (1979–1981)

 Following two successful and critically acclaimed non-LP singles, "Strange Town" and "When You're Young", the band released "The Eton Rifles" in advance of their new album, Setting Sons, released in November 1979.
 The LP also saw their first chart entry in the US, albeit at 137 on the Billboard 200.
 The album began life as a concept album about three childhood friends, though in the end many of the songs did not relate to this theme.

 The band's first single of 1980 was intended to be "Dreams of Children".
 Due to a labelling error, however, the A- and B-sides of the single were reversed, resulting in the more conventional "Going Underground", the single's planned flipside, getting much more airplay and attention.
 The single was eventually officially recognised (and listed) as a double A-side by the time the release reached No. 1 in the UK.

 Sound Affects, released in November 1980, was a No. 2 hit in the UK and peaked at No. 72 on the US Billboard charts, the band's most successful album in the US.
 Weller said that he was influenced by the Beatles' Revolver and Michael Jackson's Off the Wall.
 It included the acoustic "That's Entertainment".
 According to Weller he wrote "That's Entertainment", a bitter slice-of-life commentary on the drudgery of modern working-class life, in around 15 minutes upon returning inebriated from the pub.
-Despite being only available as an import single, it peaked at No. 21 on the UK charts.
+Although only available as an import single, it peaked at No. 21 on the UK charts.
 Despite the group's lack of commercial success in America, it made American magazine Rolling Stones list of the 500 greatest songs of all time.

 "Start!", released before the album, became another No. 1 single.
 Commenting on its similar bassline to The Beatles' Revolver cut "Taxman", Foxton said "Basslines like "Start!" just come to you.
 It’s not an intentional thing...it’s not quite like "Taxman", note-wise – you couldn’t sue me for it."